 However, if your unit breaks down during this season and it has been serving you for more than 15 years, then you have major decisions to make – whether to repair or replace it.

 There is a mandatory regulation by the US Government that requires the phasing out of old R-22 refrigerants.
-This phaseout will go into full effect by the end of 2019.
-If you are using a cooling system that uses an R-22 refrigerant, you will soon have to replace it with a newer air conditioning model for several reasons.
+This phaseout went into full effect by January 1, 2020.
+If you are using a cooling system that uses an R-22 refrigerant, you will have to decide between an expensive repair or a replacement with a newer air conditioning model.
 Keep reading to find out why.

-When Will R-22 Be Totally Banned In The United States?
+When Was R-22 Totally Banned In The United States?

-- When Will R-22 Be Totally Banned In The United States?
+- 1 When Was R-22 Totally Banned In The United States?

 As mentioned above, your air conditioner uses a substance called R-22 for refrigeration.
 This substance used to be the standard in the old models.
 It was favored for this kind of job, thanks to the fact that it helped cooling units to extract heat from inside your home and pump it outside.
-However, since this substance harms the environment, it has since fallen out of favor.
+However, since this substance harms the environment, it fell out of favor.
 HVAC manufacturers have poured vast amounts of resources into developing better materials that can replace R-22.
 The push came because of strict US government regulations on the manufacturing of r22 refrigerant.
-It will be illegal to manufacture or import R-22 into the United States by January 1, 2020.
+It was illegal to manufacture or import R-22 into the United States on January 1, 2020 and on.

 Is R22 Refrigerant Still Available In Pennsylvania?

-Until the end of 2019, R-22 will still be available, though it will be costly to purchase.
+R-22 will still be available, though it is costly to purchase.
 Currently, there is a dwindling supply and high demand.
 You may have to pay up to $2,000 to refill your HVAC system in some cases.
 The cost will depend on the size of your air conditioner.
 The larger your cooling system is, the more money you will have to pay to recharge it.